danielsoutar/daggery/docs/terminology.md

 ## `Node`

-By contrast, a `Node` is the backing implementation of an `Operation` via its `transform`.
-The transform can either be a single function, a function calling multiple other functions, or even another DAG.
+By contrast, a `Node` is the backing implementation of an `Operation` via its `evaluate` method.
+This method can either be a single function, a function calling multiple other functions, or even another DAG.

 In the latter case, it is worth pointing out that an `Operation` can be thought of as mapping directly to a `Node`, or a sub-graph of conceptually lower-level `Operation`s that in turn are implemented via `Node`s.